Policy on Public Interest Disclosure

 1. Introduction

 1.1 The University of East London is committed to the highest standards of openness, probity and accountability.
-In conducting its affairs it takes account of the requirements of the funding bodies for the proper use of public funds, and of the standards in public life set out in the reports of the Committee on Standards in Public Life.
+In conducting its affairs it takes account of the requirements of the funding bodies for the proper use of public funds, and of the standards in public life set out in the reports of the Committee on Standards in Public Life (in particular, the seven principles of public life articulated by the committee, known as the ‘Nolan Principles’).

 2. Scope of Policy